riscv-android-src/platform-tools-tradefederation/atest/README.md

   the name as it appears in the `LOCAL_MODULE` or `LOCAL_PACKAGE_NAME` variables in that test's **Android.mk** or **Android.bp** file.

-  Note: Use TF Integration Test below to run non-module tests integrated directly into TradeFed.
+  Note: Use **TF Integration Test** to run non-module tests integrated directly into TradeFed.

   Examples:<br>
       &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`atest FrameworksServicesTests`<br>